 Lockhart State Park is one of the state parks near San Antonio that is great for escaping the summer heat.

-Lockhart State Park has a great swimming pool that is open during the summer and a nine-hole historic golf course!
+Lockhart State Park has a great swimming pool open during the summer and a nine-hole historic golf course!

-Of course since it is a Texas state park, you can also enjoy fishing, hiking trails, camping and more.
+Of course, since it is a Texas state park, you can enjoy fishing, hiking trails, camping, and more.

 Read Next: 7 Perfect Texas Road Trips